-With this much search and social media activity every minute, Content Shock will increase as a challenge for marketers in 2020
+With this much search and social media activity every minute, content shock is increasing as a challenge for marketers in 2021.
+Take a step back and ask, what happens online in 60 seconds?

-The visual shows that digital media presents a huge opportunity for marketers, but that you need quality content to compete using digital marketing.
-You need to avoid making these 10 content marketing mistakes starting with developing a solid content marketing strategy to fuel your online marketing activities.
-Read more in our free guide.
+What's more, digital media presents a huge opportunity for marketers, but that you need quality content to compete using digital marketing.

 Stay ahead of these major marketing trends to retain your edge over the competition this year